coq-community/coq-dpdgraph/README.md

 #### install using opam

-If you use opam, you can install `coq-dpdgraph` and
+If you use opam, you can install `coq-dpdgraph` and `ocamlgraph`

     $ opam repo add coq-released https://coq.inria.fr/opam/released
     $ opam install coq-dpdgraph.0.4

+#### Compile from the git repository

+If you obtained directly the files from the git repository (e.g. by cloning), then the `configure` file is missing.
+It can be generated using the following command:
+    $ autoconf

 #### Test